-Do I need special equipment or a different application method to use phosphorus free fertilizer?
+Do I need special equipment to apply fertilizer?

-No. Only use a fertilizer product designed for lawns.
+Use only a fertilizer product designed for lawns.
 Look for “lawns” on the label and look for directions listing “spreader settings”.
-Use only the spreader setting listed on the label and follow the use instructions.
-More is not better.
+Follow the manufacturer’s instructions and use the spreader setting listed on the label.
+Remember: More is NOT better.
 If the forecast calls for rain, wait until after the stormy weather has passed.
-Leave a buffer of unfertilized lawn next to any waterways.
+Be sure to leave a buffer of unfertilized lawn next to any waterways.

 Are there better times to fertilize?
 Time of day, time of year, weather conditions?

-The best times to fertilize are the late Spring and early Fall.
+The best times to fertilizer are the late Spring and early Fall.
 Fertilize little to none during the summer.
 A fall fertilization program will produce the healthiest turf throughout the year.
 Do not apply fertilizer if the forecast calls for a heavy rainfall.
+No fertilizer should be applied between November 15 and March 1.
 Never apply fertilizer to frozen soil.

 What are the best practices for lawn care?